Frequently Asked Questions: Swallowing and Feeding (Dysphagia)

 ASHA practice policy documents that address this issue are: Knowledge and Skills Needed by Speech-Language Pathologists Providing Services to Individuals With Swallowing and/or Feeding Disorders, Knowledge and Skills Needed by Speech-Language Pathologists Performing Endoscopic Assessment of Swallowing Functions, and Knowledge and Skills Needed by Speech-Language Pathogists Performing Videofluoroscopic Swallowing Studies.

 Some instructors of workshops or courses offer a certificate upon completion of their program, or stipulate more specific guidelines to becoming "certified" in a procedure or area of practice.
 ASHA does not recognize nor require these certifications.
-Read the Certificates and Competence Leader article for more information about certification and competency.

 Does a physician need to be present during endoscopic evaluations of swallowing (also known as FEES)?